Workbook setup for ticket submits

 5. DO NOT HIDE OR FILTER ANYTHING.

-7. Do not edit over anything on the export aside from the new column you made at the end of the export
+6. Do not edit over anything on the export aside from the new column header you will make to show the changes needed at the end of the export

 What you'll receive from AdOps when the ticket is completed: